 Freelance writers: $0.20–$0.30/word for basic blog posts, but up to $1.25 per word depending on the expertise level and the depth of experience and type of content creation that’s needed.

 Monthly fees work to retain their services and are typically added in addition to a specific price per piece.
-For example, WriterAccess charges a subscription of $39 per month and then members can get content written for $100-$200 on topics that most writers have some level of knowledge of.
+For example, WriterAccess charges a subscription of $39 per month and then members can get content written for $100–$300 on topics that most writers have some level of knowledge of.

 Sharing content across your social media channels or through paid social advertising helps you reach existing and prospective customers with products and information.

 Sharing a digest of your new content that links back to your site directly with subscribers increases page views.

 A platform that uses real-time bidding to help content marketers reach their target audience through paid advertising.

 A website where experts in a field can share their expertise with reporters working on related stories.
 In exchange, selected experts may ask to have information about their websites shared as part of the story, earning a backlink and increasing their authority on the topic.

 “Content creation is the key to SEO.
 Without a partnership with your content writers and strategists, you should not be investing in the rest of SEO.”

 Or, you might be looking to add SEO tracking and reporting into your workflow.
 Either way, bringing your SEO tools in-house allows your business a customized approach to search engine optimization.

 An SEO platform provides a solution that covers the entire SEO lifecycle, while SEO tools allow your team to focus on the individual reporting and data pieces they need.

 Most SEO package prices begin around $2,500–$3,000 per month.
-However, the price depends on your number of domains, as well as the quantity and frequency of tracked keywords you will need to rank check.
-Adding domains is an additional cost, while SEO keyword rank checks typically cost $0.10/each to $0.30/each for with weekly ranking updates.
+However, the price depends on your number of domains, as well as the quantity and frequency of tracked keywords you need to rank check.

-point solutions, these tools specialize in one specific part of the SEO lifecycle.
+Additionally, SEO tools may be chosen and paid for individually.
+Commonly referred to as point solutions, these tools specialize in one specific part of the SEO life cycle.
 They can be helpful when working on a specific area that is contributing negatively to your search visibility.

-Toolkits often (but not always) include online training and call center support for those team members who need to use them.
+Tool kits often (but not always) include online training and call center support for those team members who need to use them.
 That way, your team grows to use the tools to their full capacity in a way that’s fine-tuned to suit the company’s SEO goals.

 Another point: when you invest in SEO software, you also receive the benefit of frequent updates, additional offerings and beta access to new features.

-Price: Basic rank tracking tools, site audit tools and keyword research tools can start at as little as $99 per month each, but this includes limitations in queries, reporting and analysis capabilities.
+Price: Basic rank tracking tools, SEO analysis tools, and keyword research tools can start at as little as $99 per month each, but this includes limitations in queries, reporting, and analysis capabilities.

 (Warning: Depending on the number of keyword queries need for rank tracking, it can make this cost skyrocket out of this range.)

 Whether you’re debating between funding an in-house team or are opting for an SEO agency or consultant, know that the costs associated with these different options vary widely.

 Price: Varies depending on team makeup.

 An in-house SEO team has some clear advantages over an external agency.
 Namely, they work full-time with your organization’s interests in mind.
 With the time spent on-site, they gain important industry knowledge that helps them make the best decisions for your organization.

-Price: Project-based cost structure, typically with monthly retainers ranging from $500–$3,000; hourly rates range from $50–$350.
+Price: Project-based cost structure, typically with retainers ranging from $500–$3,000 per month; hourly rates range from $50–$350.

 This option also works well for an organization with a small SEO team who is working on a large-scale project and may require extra help to complete it before a looming deadline.

 However, it’s important to remember that with SEO, you get what you pay for.
-Those consultants who charge higher rates often have proven results and valuable years of experience or an area of specialty that will make an impact on your site.
+Consultants who charge higher rates often have proven results, valuable years of experience, or an area of specialty that will make an impact on your site.

 Price: Ranges from $12,000 to $1 million per year.

 An agency team often contains a variety of specialists in analytics, link-building, optimization, and content creation.
 They can also work alongside an in-house team and even provide training to full-time employees while handling some of the SEO workflow as you build a new team from the ground up.

 An agency can provide SEO help for a site or product launch.
 Agencies, especially large ones, are process-driven and deliver consistent results.
 Expect to pay around the full-time equivalent of building out an in-house team.
 With most agencies, a monthly retainer is required to maintain the contract.

 SEO agency pricing is often shared though blended hourly rates; however, the amount of individual expertise each member of the team brings to your project can vary greatly depending on the agency’s composition.

-The price of an agency varies according to their experience level, reputation and positioning as specialists in your field.
+The price of an agency varies according to their experience level, reputation, and positioning as specialists in your field.
 The cost is further determined by the scope of the work, based on the size of your organization and particular SEO needs.

 Look for combination technology and services as an option for those enterprise businesses that want access to their SEO data and reporting, or for those companies who are building a dedicated organic search team with agency support.

-An SEO platform offers a dedicated client success team member to make sure you get the most from the technology.
-Unlike most tools providers, seoClarity provides tailored support through Client Success and SEO professional services, ensuring users get the most ROI from the platform.
+The top SEO platforms offer a dedicated Client Success team member to make sure you get the most from the technology.
+Unlike most tools providers, seoClarity provides tailored support through Client Success and SEO Professional Services, ensuring users get the most ROI from the platform.

 “In more than a decade of my career, I think I've seen it all.
 You can decide to invest nothing in SEO or a million dollars.
 What is the compound growth in SEO worth to you?
 Pricing for SEO varies so widely whether it's an in-house team or external resources.
 The point?
 Just invest something."

-Aiming for a national audience requires frequent rank tracking, monitoring and research to improve or maintain first-page position, in addition to content creation, optimization and SEO marketing so your content reaches its audience.
+Aiming for a national audience requires frequent rank tracking, monitoring and research to improve or maintain first-page position, in addition to content creation, optimization and digital marketing so your content reaches its audience.